Case Studies

 MaxLiteracy in action

-These case studies share learning and experiences from galleries and museums across the country who have collaborated with writers and schools through the MaxLiteracy Awards
+These case studies share learning and experiences from art organisations across the country who have collaborated with writers and schools through the MaxLiteracy Awards

 Case Studies

-These case studies share learning and experiences from galleries and museums across the country who have collaborated with writers and schools through the MaxLiteracy Awards
+These case studies share learning and experiences from art organisations across the country who have collaborated with writers and schools through the MaxLiteracy Awards

 A pioneering project supporting non-verbal students with profound learning difficulties from Ashmount School, to experience new language and produce visual poetry with creative writer John (Owen) Berkavitch.